p0ntsNL/hodlv2/README.md

 ```
 python3 hodlv2/main.py
 ```
 * The prefered way to run is through systemd or in a screen.

-If successful, you should see the current version printed in the console.
-Otherwise please refer to the logs.
+If successful, you should see the current version printed in the console and logging (hodlv2.log).
+Otherwise please refer to the logging (hodlv2.log) for errors.
 ```
 Starting HODLv2 2023.1
 ```